The Safest Sunscreens to Buy - 2026 Buyer’s Guide

 The ingredients are the part you can verify yourself.
 So here is a 30-second safety check for any sunscreen on the shelf.

 Count the ingredients first.
 If the list runs more than ten, the formula is doing more than you asked for.
 Look for non-nano zinc oxide.
 That is your physical UV barrier and the strongest sign of a clean formula.
-Then scan for chemical filters, including oxybenzone, octinoxate, octocrylene, homosalate, and avobenzone, and decide for yourself whether you want them in your routine.
+Then scan for chemical filters to avoid, including oxybenzone, octinoxate, octocrylene, homosalate, and avobenzone.
+If you find any of them, put the bottle down.

 That test works in any aisle, in any store, with any brand.
 Use it on us, too.